prasoonmitra/ml-infra-and-security/README.md

 Hi, I'm Prasoon

-I'm a second-year Computer Engineering student at Georgia Tech with a strong interest in Cybersecurity and Distributed System & Software design.
-I'm interested in conducting research  in ML and AI systems as well as applying these technologies in hardware and system security contexts.
+I'm a rising third-year Computer Engineering student at Georgia Tech with a strong interest in Cybersecurity and Computing Hardware & Emerging Architectures.
+I'm interested in conducting research in ML systems and applying these technologies in hardware and system security contexts.

 Connect with Me